Frequently asked questions (FAQs)

 How should I select which universities to apply for?

-Is it possible to apply for summer schools that are not on the list?
+Is it possible to apply for partner universities that are not on my school/department factsheet?

 Do I need to be studying/speak another language to participate in the programme?